 Plant transformaton

 Seeds of the Solanum lycopersicum L. (cv Rubion) tomato were surface-sterilized and germinated on a Murashige and Skoog inorganic salt medium (Murashige and Skoog 1962).
-Tomato transformation was performed via the Agrobacterium-mediated transformation method using cotyledon and hypocotyl explants as described in (Park et al. 2003).
+Tomato transformation was performed via the Agrobacterium-mediated transformation method using cotyledon and hypocotyl explants as described (Park et al. 2003).
 Agrobacterium tumefaciens LBA4404 was used in generating stable transgenic plants.
 The plasmids containing CHI and Del/Ros were introduced into A. tumefaciens using the freeze-thaw method (Holsters et al. 1978).
 Following inoculation with A. tumefaciens, the plant cultures were maintained at 25 ˚C under a 16-h photoperiod.
 After 6 to 8 weeks, regenerated shoots were transferred to a rooting medium for 6 additional weeks.
 The greenhouse temperature was maintained within a range of 25 ˚C to 30 ˚C (Lim et al. 2014).

 Molecular analysis of transgenic plants